Skip to main content

 • “Visuals are neon, chunky, and unapologetically over the top, and the soundtrack slaps so hard you’ll feel like you’re in an 80s action cartoon… with more lasers and fewer morals.”

-• “Graphically, models and textures aren’t anything remarkable – thankfully the animations, lighting, and shadows do brilliantly at making Kiborg feel modern.”
+• “Graphically, models and textures aren’t anything remarkable – thankfully the animations, lighting and shadows do brilliant at making Kiborg feel modern.”

 • stability

-• “Frequent frame drops that for an action rogue-like basically makes it unplayable as the game stutters and freezes.”
+• “Frequent frame drops make the action rogue-like basically unplayable as the game stutters and freezes.”

-• “The game is unplayable for me; it freezes and stutters right from the get-go.”
+• “The game is unplayable for me; it freezes and stutters right from the start.”

 • replayability